madwolfa/cdk-demo/README.md

 It will deploy the following resources (encrypted with CMK where applicable):

-* VPC with private subnets (no internet access)
+* VPC with isolated private subnets (no ingress/egress internet access)
 * VPC endpoints (gateway/interface)
-* Public API Gateway (restricted access policy - allowlist)
+* API Gateway with public endpoint (use allowlist to restrict access)
-* SQS integration for API Gateway
+* SQS backend integration for API Gateway
 * Execution and access logging for API Gateway
 * Lambda function (VPC)
 * KMS key (CMK)